Shop, ski, or simply relax in Nagano's upmarket mountain getaway

-Naka-Karuizawa is an alternate shopping and dining center, located west of the old town in a forest setting.
-It's very stylish but less crowded.
-While there, stop off for a soak at the elegant Hoshino Onsen, complete with indoor and outdoor baths.
+Naka-Karuizawa is an alternate shopping and dining center, with the restaurants, cafes and shops at Harunire Terrace the focal point, located west of the old town in a forest setting.

-Also in Naka-Karuizawa, the Stone Church's unique design is big with architecture buffs and feels more like you are entering a fairy tale cavern than a place of worship.
+In Naka-Karuizawa you'll find the Stone Church, which has a unique design and is big with architecture buffs.
+It feels more like you are entering a fairy tale cavern than a place of worship.
 The Stone Church is closed to the public when weddings are in session.

-The Karuizawa Picturebook Museum preserves 6,000, mostly Western, picturebooks, including first editions and rare paintings from classic children's literature, such as Alice in Wonderland and Peter Rabbit.
+The Karuizawa Picturebook Museum preserves 6,000 picturebooks, including first editions and rare paintings from classic children's literature, such as Alice in Wonderland and Peter Rabbit.